-The difference between assets and liabilities is shown here.
-This excess represents the value of basic own funds, that subject to respective restrictions, are available to cover the capital requirements.
+The difference between assets and liabilities represents the value of basic own funds, that subject to respective restrictions, are available to cover the capital requirements.
 More details are discussed in chapter E.1 dedicated to own funds.

 D.4 Alternative Methods for Valuation